-There is no item more essential for any outdoor enthusiast than a waterproof jacket.
+There is no type of hiking jacket more essential for any outdoor enthusiast than a waterproof jacket.
 Mountain weather is never easy to anticipate, nor is it willing to compromise.
 It'll rain.
 Hard.
 You'll need to be prepared.

-Volatile weather is likely to to increase going forward.
-The Met Office projects warmer but wetter winters; hotter and drier summers; and extreme weather every other weekend.
+Volatile weather is likely to increase going forward.
+Experts are predicting warmer but wetter winters, hotter and drier summers, and extreme weather every other weekend.
 So to put it bluntly: if you're going hiking or hillwalking, you need to take a good waterproof jacket.

 Three-season waterproof jackets are the most versatile option for hikers.
 The best of these aren't too heavy or bulky to carry if they spend most of the day stuffed in your pack, but they're also robust enough to offer batten-down-the-hatches protection if you do get caught in a heavy downpour.

-Below, you will find our tried and tested picks for 3-season options, followed by our guide of the key features to consider when seeking out best waterproof jacket for you.
+Below, you will find LFTO's tried and tested picks, followed by our guide to the key features to consider when seeking out the best waterproof jacket for you.

 The best waterproof jackets